Bohao1990/4586319/README.md

 barplot_Fh for Supplementary Figure 3A

-Pan_cnv for Supplementary Figure 3B and Figure 3C
+Pan_cnv for Supplementary Figure 3B and Supplementary Figure 3C